christgau/wsdd/README.md

  * `-t`, `--nohttp`

      Do not service http requests of the WSD protocol.
-The process that handles those requests is started anyways but terminated immediately afterwards.
 This option is intended for debugging purposes where another process may handle the Get messages.

  * `-v`, `--verbose`